-Another account of time spent volunteering in prison can be found here.
-You will note differences in each volunteer’s experience, including some directly conflicting with each other.
 Remember that every volunteer opportunity will be different, and your experience will be fulfilling and unique to you.

 Volunteering in prison can be a divisive topic because of the possible perceived danger.
 In fact, as the article above points out, inmates appreciate volunteers and hold them to the highest regard.
 Volunteering is safe and the benefits are immeasurable.

 Choosing to spend your time volunteering in a prison is something to be very proud of, and we are interested in hearing your stories!

 Share why you would like to, or already volunteer in prison on our Facebook Page.